bmyerz/minized-examples/README.md

 PMOD IPs tutorial
 https://reference.digilentinc.com/learn/programmable-logic/tutorials/pmod-ips/start
- - note that there is no PMOD VGA IP currently, but there is an rgb to VGA IP, so could make a VGAPMOD ip to connect it to
+ - note that there is no PMOD VGA IP currently, but there is an rgb to VGA IP, so could make a PMOD vga ip to connect it to